 apt install or

 It was clear from the errors (in this case, concerning python2-gtk install) were syntax errors due to Python 3 being the default in Ubuntu 17.04 beta, even though I had already installed Python 2.

 ~/.bash_alias, it was an issue of

 Even with Ubuntu 17.04, you must have Python 2 as the default or you may get stuck with a broken non-working

-sudo apt install python2 sudo update-alternatives --install /usr/bin/python python /usr/bin/python2 20 sudo update-alternatives --config python
+apt install python2 update-alternatives --install /usr/bin/python python /usr/bin/python2 20 update-alternatives --config python

-/usr/bin/python2 has the highest priority in auto mode.
+/usr/bin/python2 should have the highest priority in auto mode.

 Therefore, older programs in Ubuntu repositories that need Python 2 due to old syntax will still work.